GwadaDLT/Kreyol-Matinik-Gwadloup/README.md

 20. **Appendix**:

 3. Project Overview
-People in Guadeloupe and Martinique and any aid organizations want to understand what are the requests following a sudden onset disaster in order to better plan for future disaster in these islands.
+People in Guadeloupe and Martinique and any aid organizations want to understand what are the requests following a sudden onset disaster in order to answer quickly and better plan for future disaster in these islands.